 So, what are the imperatives for Bangor University as a researchintensive institution, in response to this context?
 Inspirational researchled teaching preparing students for uncertainty is fundamental.
 Research-led teaching reflects the role of universities in creating new knowledge.
-The combination of deep,

-This is particularly important in an era personal understanding and technical skill is a powerful alchemy that society.
+The combination of deep, skill is a powerful alchemy that society.
 The annual flux of skilled graduates armed with these capabilities continually refreshes society's technical excellence and its economic, social and cultural vitality.
-This will take on added significance post Covid-19.
+This will take on added significance post Covid 19.

-To this end developing the creative as part of the experience of our students, Transformative, impactdriven research and innovation are features of Bangor University.
-A globally connected university acts as I want to pay tribute to the way in which a window to the region and builds and enhances its image and reputation to a wider world.
+To this end developing the creative as part of the experience of our students.
+Transformative, impactdriven research and innovation are features of Bangor University, A globally connected university acts as I want to pay tribute to the way in which a window to the region and builds and enhances its image and reputation to a wider world.